oslabs-beta/denosoar/README.md

 ## Changing the Sampling Frequency

-The sampling frequency will default to 10 seconds.
+The sampling frequency will default to report one memory snapshot per second.
 To change the sampling frequency, either use the GUI or the command line.
 For our example, execute the following command:

-    denosoar --freq 3000 20
+    denosoar --freq 3000 2000

-The command will change the frequency for the Denosoar server that is listening on 3000 to one data collection every 20 seconds.
+The command will change the frequency for the Denosoar server that is listening on 3000 to one data collection every 2000 milliseconds (2 seconds).
 The command template is as follows:

-    denosoar --freq port-number seconds-between-data-collection
+    denosoar --freq port-number milliseconds-between-data-collection

 The command will fail if you have not initialized a Denosoar server on an application to the port you are accessing.